aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Minibubble.md

 ### Special behaviors when in control of a Minibubble

-As syntax (1) of the inner call is done, this also changes the [life cycle > Letter processing](../../life%20cycle.md#letter-processing) behavior: it will no longer consider [Text advance](../../Related%20Systems/Text%20advance.md) state and [Dialogue mode](../../Dialogue%20mode.md) to decide whether to yield between each iteration of the [life cycle > Char loop](../../life%20cycle.md#char-loop).
+As syntax (1) of the inner call is done, this also changes the [SetText Life Cycle > Letter processing](../../SetText%20Life%20Cycle.md#letter-processing) behavior: it will no longer consider [Text advance](../../Related%20Systems/Text%20advance.md) state and [Dialogue mode](../../Dialogue%20mode.md) to decide whether to yield between each iteration of the [SetText Life Cycle > Char loop](../../SetText%20Life%20Cycle.md#char-loop).
 Even if the [Speed](Speed.md) is set to 0, it will still do a yield of 0 seconds.
 Additionally, the same happens with the [Wait](Wait.md) command: it will always cause the yield to occur regardless of the [Text advance](../../Related%20Systems/Text%20advance.md) state.

 ### Additional remarks